 The therapy has orphan drug status in both the U.S. and Europe.
 Applications for its possible approval to treat generalized myasthenia gravis are also under review by the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA), and regulators in Japan.

-Antibodies are proteins produced in response to foreign molecules invading the body.
-Also known as immunoglobulins, they fall into five classes: IgG, IgA, IgM, IgD and IgE.
-Most antibodies in the blood and fluid that surround tissues and cells belong to the IgG class.
-In autoimmune diseases such as MG, the body produces dangerously high levels of IgG.
+Antibodies are proteins that the immune system produces in response to foreign molecules invading the body.
+Also known as immunoglobulins, they fall into five classes: IgG, IgA, IgM, IgD, and IgE.
+Each class acts slightly differently and responds to different threats.
+Most antibodies in the blood and fluid that surrounds tissues and cells belong to the IgG class.

-Antibodies are divided into two Fab regions and one Fc region.
-The Fc region provides the binding site for receptors on the surface of B-cells and is also where secondary antibodies bind.
-ARGX-113 is the Fc portion of an antibody that has been modified by Argenx scientists to increase its affinity for IgGs beyond that of normal antibodies.
-As a result, ARGX-113 blocks the formation of disease-causing IgG.
+Each antibody has two Fab regions and one Fc region.
+The Fc region provides the binding site for receptors on the surface of B-cells (the type of immune cell that produces most antibodies), as well as for other antibodies.
+Efgartigimod is the Fc portion of an antibody that Argenx’ scientists have modified to increase its affinity for IgGs beyond that of normal antibodies.
+As a result, efgartigimod binds to IgG antibodies, including those that cause MG symptoms.

-In former Phase 1 studies, ARGX-113 had demonstrated favorable safety and tolerability with different doses and dosing regimens, with promising reductions in disease-causing IgG.
+In Phase 1 studies, researchers demonstrated that efgartigimod had favorable safety and tolerability with different doses and dosing regimens.
+They also showed that the treatment led to promising reductions in the levels of disease-causing IgG.